 \subsection{Geometric interpretation of the curve complex and of its congruence completion}

 Let $\cT(S)$ be the Teichm\"uller space associated to the surface $S$.
 The \emph{Harvey cuspidal bordification} $\wh{\cT}(S)$ of $\cT(S)$ (cf.\ \cite{Harvey}) is described as follows.
-Let $\bM(S)$ be the D--M compactification of the stack $\cM(S)$ and $\dd\bM(S)=\bM(S)\ssm \cM(S)$ be its D--M boundary, which is a normal crossings divisor.
-Let $\wh{\cM}(S)$ be the real oriented blow-up of the complex D--M stack $\bM(S)_\C$ along the D--M boundary $\dd\bM(S)_\C$.
-This is a real analytic D--M stack with corners whose boundary $\dd\wM(S):=\wM(S)\ssm\cM(S)_\C$ is homotopic to a deleted tubular neighborhood of the D--M boundary of $\bM(S)_\C$.
+Let $\bM(S)$ be the DM compactification of the stack $\cM(S)$ and $\dd\bM(S)=\bM(S)\ssm \cM(S)$ be its DM boundary, which is a normal crossings divisor.
+Let $\wh{\cM}(S)$ be the real oriented blow-up of the complex DM stack $\bM(S)_\C$ along the DM boundary $\dd\bM(S)_\C$.
+This is a real analytic DM stack with corners whose boundary $\dd\wM(S):=\wM(S)\ssm\cM(S)_\C$ is homotopic to a deleted tubular neighborhood of the DM boundary of $\bM(S)_\C$.

-For an intrinsic construction of $\wh{\cM}(S)$, we apply Weil restriction of scalars $\Res_{\C/\R}$ to the complex D--M stack $\bM(S)_\C$ and blow up $\Res_{\C/\R}\bM(S)_\C$ along the codimension two substack $\Res_{\C/\R}\dd\bM(S)_\C$.
+For an intrinsic construction of $\wh{\cM}(S)$, we apply Weil's restriction of scalars $\Res_{\C/\R}$ to the complex DM stack $\bM(S)_\C$ and blow up $\Res_{\C/\R}\bM(S)_\C$ along the codimension two substack $\Res_{\C/\R}\dd\bM(S)_\C$.
 The real oriented blow-up $\wh{\cM}(S)$ is then obtained taking the set of real points of this blow-up and cutting it along the exceptional divisor (which has codimension $1$).
 The natural projection $\wh{\cM}(S)\to\bM(S)_\C$ restricts to a bundle in $k$-dimensional tori over each codimension $k$ open stratum.

 The Harvey cuspidal bordification $\widehat{\cT}(S)$ is the universal cover of the real analytic stack $\wh{\cM}(S)$.
 It can be shown that $\widehat{\cT}(S)$ is representable and thus a real analytic manifold with corners (cf.\ Section~4 in \cite{[B4]}).
 The inclusion $\cM(S)_\C\hookra\wh{\cM}(S)$ is a homotopy equivalence and then induces an inclusion of the respective universal covers $\cT(S)\hookra\widehat{\cT}(S)$, which is also a homotopy equivalence.
 The \emph{ideal boundary} of the Teichm{\"u}ller space $\cT(S)$ is defined to be $\dd\,\widehat{\cT}(S):=\widehat{\cT}(S)\ssm\cT(S)$.